OpenEvalProject/evals/manuscripts/elife-35878/v2/manuscript.md

 ## Results

-## Mitophagy occurs in Drosophila flight muscle and increases with aging
+### Mitophagy occurs in Drosophila flight muscle and increases with aging

 The phenotype of parkin- and PINK1-deficient flies is especially striking in flight muscle (Greene et al., 2003; Pesah et al., 2004; Clark et al., 2006; Park et al., 2006).
 We therefore focused on the role of mitophagy in this tissue.
 We generated flies that express mt-Keima specifically in muscle (mef-2-Gal4).
 The mt-Keima reporter is a mitochondrially targeted form of Keima, a fluorescent protein that resists degradation by lysosomal proteases (Katayama et al., 2011).
 The peak of the mt-Keima excitation spectrum shifts when mitochondria are delivered to acidic lysosomes, which allows dual-excitation ratiometric quantification of mitophagy (Katayama et al., 2011) (Figure 1A).
 Transmission electron microscopy (TEM) analysis showed that mt-Keima expression did not change the morphology of muscle mitochondria (Figure 1B).
 The mt-Keima signal extensively colocalized with the mitochondrial protein ATP synthase β, confirming that mt-Keima was properly targeted to mitochondria (Figure 1C).
 Interestingly, a small subset of mt-Keima structures had high 543 nm/458 nm ratio values, indicative of an acidic environment (Figure 1D).
 These high 543/458 ratio mt-Keima puncta colocalized with the lysosomal dye LysoTracker (Figure 1E).
 Thus, the high 543/458 ratio mt-Keima puncta probably represented mitochondria that had been delivered to lysosomes.
 The abundance of these puncta was very low in muscle cells of 1-week-old adult flies, but strongly rose with aging, showing an approximately tenfold increase by the age of 4 weeks (Figure 1F,G).
 To assess the role of autophagy in the biogenesis of the high 543/458 ratio mt-Keima puncta, we overexpressed a kinase-dead version of Atg1 (Atg1K38A), the homologue of mammalian ULK1 (Toda et al., 2008).
 Atg1/ULK1 is needed in the early steps of autophagosome formation and is also involved in mitophagy (Itakura and Mizushima, 2010; Itakura et al., 2012).
 When overexpressed, kinase-dead Atg1 exerts dominant-negative effects (Scott et al., 2007).
 Overexpression of Atg1K38A suppressed the high levels of mitophagy observed in aged muscle cells (Figure 1F,G).
 The low residual level of high 543/458 ratio mt-Keima puncta that persisted after Atg1K38A overexpression, may result from Atg1-independent mechanisms of autophagy induction (Braden and Neufeld, 2016).

 ![Figure 1.](https://cdn.elifesciences.org/articles/35878/elife-35878-fig1-v2.jpg)

-**Figure 1.:** Drosophila flight muscle increases with aging.(A) Schematic of mt-Keima imaging.
+**Figure 1.:** (A) Schematic of mt-Keima imaging.
 The fluorescent mt-Keima protein is targeted to the mitochondrial matrix and exhibits pH-dependent excitation.
 The excitation peak of mt-Keima shifts from 440 nm to 586 nm when mitochondria are delivered to acidic lysosomes, where it resists degradation by lysosomal proteases.
-(B) Transmission electron micrographic images of mitochondria from control (w and mt-Keima-expressing indirect flight muscle cells under control of the 1118;;)mef-2-GAL4 driver (w.
+(B) Transmission electron micrographic images of mitochondria from control (w1118;;) and mt-Keima-expressing indirect flight muscle cells under control of the mef-2-GAL4 driver (w1118;; UAS-mt-Keima, mef-2-GAL4/+).
 Scale bar, 1 µm.
-(1118;; UAS-mt-Keima, mef-2-GAL4/+)C) Confocal images of 1-week-old indirect flight muscle expressing mt-Keima under control of the mef-2-GAL4 driver (w.
+(C) Confocal images of 1-week-old indirect flight muscle expressing mt-Keima under control of the mef-2-GAL4 driver (w1118;; UAS-mt-Keima, mef-2-GAL4/+).
 Images show mt-Keima emission at 543 nm excitation (Ex.) before and after fixation, immunostaining for ATP synthase β after fixation, and overlay.
 Scale bar, 10 µm.
-(1118;; UAS-mt-Keima, mef-2-GAL4/+)D) Images of 1-week-old indirect flight muscle expressing mt-Keima under control of the mef-2-GAL4 driver (w.
+(D) Images of 1-week-old indirect flight muscle expressing mt-Keima under control of the mef-2-GAL4 driver (w1118;; UAS-mt-Keima, mef-2-GAL4/+).
 Images show live mt-Keima emission at 458 and 543 nm Ex., overlay of mt-Keima emissions at 458 and 543 nm Ex., and puncta with high 543 nm/458 nm ratio values.
-1118;; UAS-mt-Keima, mef-2-GAL4/+)Arrowheads indicate examples of ‘acidic’ mt-Keima puncta.
+Arrowheads indicate examples of ‘acidic’ mt-Keima puncta.
 Scale bar, 10 µm.
 (E) Confocal images of mt-Keima-expressing indirect flight muscle labeled with LysoTracker (100 nM), showing colocalization of ‘acidic’ mt-Keima puncta with lysosomes (arrowheads).
 Arrow indicates an example of a lysosome devoid of mt-Keima signal.
 Scale bar, 10 µm.
 (F) Overlay of mt-Keima emission at Ex.
-458 (green) and 543 nm (red) in w or Atg11118K38A-overexpressing (w indirect flight muscle of 1-, 3- and 4-week-old flies.
+458 (green) and 543 nm (red) in w1118 or Atg1K38A-overexpressing (w1118;; UAS-mt-Keima, mef-2-GAL4/UAS-Atg1K38A) indirect flight muscle of 1-, 3- and 4-week-old flies.
 Scale bar, 10 µm.
-(1118;; UAS-mt-Keima, mef-2-GAL4/UAS-Atg1K38A)G) High (543/458) ratio area/total mitochondrial area was quantified as an index of mitophagy (n = 4–6 flies per condition).
-In each fly, 7 random 2500 μm2 fields were analyzed. *p=0.02 compared with all other conditions; # p=0.02 compared with 1-week-old w flies.111810.7554/eLife.35878.004Figure 1—source data 1.w or Atg11118K38A-overexpressing flies at 1, 3 and 4 weeks.
+(G) High (543/458) ratio area/total mitochondrial area was quantified as an index of mitophagy (n = 4–6 flies per condition).
+In each fly, 7 random 2500 μm2 fields were analyzed. *p=0.02 compared with all other conditions; # p=0.02 compared with 1-week-old w1118 flies.

-## CLEM reveals the ultrastructure of ‘acidic’ mt-Keima puncta
+### CLEM reveals the ultrastructure of ‘acidic’ mt-Keima puncta

 To demonstrate the occurrence of mitophagy in Drosophila indirect flight muscle more definitively, we resorted to CLEM (Bishop et al., 2011).
 We first performed live mt-Keima imaging of muscle cells to identify regions of interest that contained both ‘acidic’ and ‘neutral pH’ mt-Keima structures (Figure 2A).
 After fixation, we burned laser marks around the regions of interest using near-infrared branding (NIRB) to be able to re-identify these regions after processing for TEM (Figure 2B–D).
 Interestingly, ‘neutral pH’ mt-Keima structures colocalized with typical mitochondria at the TEM level, while ‘acidic’ mt-Keima puncta showed remarkable overlay with smaller organelles with the characteristic electron-dense appearance of lysosomes (Figure 2E–N).
 Many of the mt-Keima-positive lysosomes contained densely packed concentric membranes surrounding a dense core, giving them the appearance of multilamellar bodies (Figure 2N).
 Multilamellar bodies are lysosomal organelles that are found in various cell types in physiological conditions but also accumulate in lysosomal storage diseases (Blanchette-Mackie, 2000; Hariri et al., 2000; Lajoie et al., 2005).

 ![Figure 2.](https://cdn.elifesciences.org/articles/35878/elife-35878-fig2-v2.jpg)

 **Figure 2.:** (A–D) Overview of the CLEM procedure from live mt-Keima imaging to EM.
-(A) Overlay of live mt-Keima emission at 458 (green) and 543 nm (red) excitation (Ex.) in indirect flight muscle tissue of a 2-week-old control fly (w).
+(A) Overlay of live mt-Keima emission at 458 (green) and 543 nm (red) excitation (Ex.) in indirect flight muscle tissue of a 2-week-old control fly (w1118;; UAS-mt-Keima, mef-2-GAL4/+).
 Boxed area shows the region of interest (ROI) containing two high 543/458 ratio (‘acidic’) mt-Keima dots.
-(1118;; UAS-mt-Keima, mef-2-GAL4/+B) After fixation the same ROI as in (A) is re-identified based on muscle fiber morphology (mt-Keima emission at Ex.
+(B) After fixation the same ROI as in (A) is re-identified based on muscle fiber morphology (mt-Keima emission at Ex.
 543 nm).
 (C) Widefield image after near-infrared branding (NIRB) around the ROI (laser marks indicated by arrowheads).
 (D) EM image of the same ROI as in (A–C), surrounded by NIRB marks (indicated by arrowheads).
 (E–H) Magnification of the same ROI shown in (A–D).
 Arrowheads in (E–H) indicate ‘acidic’ mt-Keima dots that colocalize with lysosomes on EM.
 (E) Overlay of live mt-Keima emission at 458 (green) and 543 nm (red) Ex.
 (F) High 543/458 ratio dots.
 (G) EM.
 (H) Overlay of EM and high 543/458 ratio mt-Keima image.
 (I) Further magnification of the boxed region in (G–H).
-(J–N) Additional CLEM example in muscle tissue of a 1-week-old control fly (w).
-1118;; UAS-mt-Keima, mef-2-GAL4/+Arrowheads in (J–M) indicate ‘acidic’ mt-Keima dots that colocalize with lysosomes on EM.
+(J–N) Additional CLEM example in muscle tissue of a 1-week-old control fly (w1118;; UAS-mt-Keima, mef-2-GAL4/+).
+Arrowheads in (J–M) indicate ‘acidic’ mt-Keima dots that colocalize with lysosomes on EM.
 (J) Live mt-Keima emission at 458 (green) and 543 nm (red) Ex. in muscle.
 (K) High 543/458 ratio dots.
 (L) EM.
 (M) Overlay of EM and high 543/458 ratio mt-Keima image.
 (N) Further magnification of the boxed region in (L–M).
 Scale bars in (I) and (N), 500 nm.
 All other scale bars, 5 µm.

-## Loss of Parkin and PINK1 impairs mitophagy in Drosophila flight muscle and dopaminergic neurons
+### Loss of Parkin and PINK1 impairs mitophagy in Drosophila flight muscle and dopaminergic neurons

 We then crossed the mt-Keima-expressing flies with PINK1 loss-of-function mutant flies (PINK1B9) and parkin RNAi flies (Park et al., 2006; Cornelissen et al., 2014).
 The low level of mitophagy in 1-week-old adult flies was not affected by deficiency of PINK1 or parkin (Figure 3A,B).
 However, the age-dependent increase in mitophagy in 3- and 4-week-old control flies was completely abolished in the PINK1B9 and parkin RNAi flies (Figure 3A,B).

 ![Figure 3.](https://cdn.elifesciences.org/articles/35878/elife-35878-fig3-v2.jpg)

-**Figure 3.:** Drosophila flight muscle.(A) Overlay of live mt-Keima emission at 458 (green) and 543 nm (red) excitation in indirect flight muscle from 4-week-old w (1118w, control (Ctrl) RNAi (1118;; UAS-mt-Keima, mef-2-GAL4/+)wCtrl 1118; UAS-RNAi/+; UAS-mt-Keima, mef-2-GAL4/+), PINK1 (PINK1B9B9/+;; UAS-mt-Keima, mef-2-GAL4/+) and parkin1 RNAi (w flies.
-(1118; UAS-parkin1 RNAi/+; UAS-mt-Keima, mef-2-GAL4/+)B) High (543/458) ratio area/total mitochondrial area was quantified as an index of mitophagy in 1-, 3- and 4-week-old flies (n = 3–6 flies per condition).
-In each fly, 7 random 2500 μm2 fields were analyzed. *p=0.02 compared with 4-week-old parkin1 RNAi and PINK1 flies. # pB9=0.03 compared with 3-week-old parkin1 RNAi and PINK1 flies.
-(B9C) Overlay of live mt-Keima emission at 458 (green) and 543 nm (red) excitation in indirect flight muscle from 4-week-old Ctrl RNAi (wCtrl 1118; UAS-RNAi/+; UAS-mt-Keima, mef-2-GAL4/+), dUSP15 RNAi (w RNAi (1118;; UAS-mt-Keima, mef-2-GAL4/UAS-CG8334 RNAi), dUSP30w +Ctrl RNAi 1118; UAS-CG3016 RNAi/+; UAS-mt-Keima, mef-2-GAL4/+), parkin1(wCtrl RNAi1118; UAS-parkin1 RNAi/UAS-; UAS-mt-Keima, mef-2-GAL4/+), parkin1 +dUSP15 RNAi (w RNAi 1118; UAS-parkin1 RNAi/+; UAS-mt-Keima, mef-2-GAL4/UAS-CG8334 RNAi), parkin1 +dUSP30(w +Ctrl RNAi 1118; UAS-parkin1 RNAi/UAS-CG3016 RNAi; UAS-mt-Keima, mef-2-GAL4/+), parkin2(wCtrl 1118; UAS-parkin2 RNAi/UAS-RNAi; UAS-mt-Keima, mef-2-GAL4/+), parkin2 +dUSP15 RNAi (w RNAi 1118; UAS-parkin2 RNAi/+; UAS-mt-Keima, mef-2-GAL4/UAS-CG8334 RNAi), parkin2 +dUSP30(wB9Ctrl RNAi (1118; UAS-parkin2 RNAi/UAS-CG3016 RNAi; UAS-mt-Keima, mef-2-GAL4/+), PINK1B9PINK1/+; B9UAS-Ctrl RNAi/+; UAS-mt-Keima, mef-2-GAL4/+), PINK1 RNAi (B9 + dUSP15PINK1/+;; B9UAS-mt-Keima, mef-2-GAL4/UAS-CG8334 RNAi), and PINK1 RNAi (B9 + dUSP30PINK1/+; B9UAS-CG3016 RNAi/+; UAS-mt-Keima, mef-2-GAL4/+) flies.
-(D) High (543/458) ratio area/total mitochondrial area was quantified as an index of mitophagy (n = 3–4 flies per condition). *p<0.001 compared with Ctrl RNAi flies. # p<0.03 compared with parkin1 +dUSP15 RNAi flies. £ p<0.03 compared with PINK1 RNAi flies.
-Scale bars, 10 µm.B9 + dUSP1510.7554/eLife.35878.007Figure 3—source data 1.w, control RNAi, 1118PINK1 and B9parkin1 RNAi flies at 1, 3 and 4 weeks.10.7554/eLife.35878.008Figure 3—source data 2.dUSP15 RNAi, dUSP30 RNAi, parkin1 + control RNAi, parkin1 + dUSP15 RNAi, parkin1 + dUSP30 RNAi, parkin2 + control RNAi, parkin2 + dUSP15 RNAi, parkin2 + dUSP30 RNAi, PINK1 +control RNAiB9, PINK1 RNAi, and B9 + dUSP15PINK1 RNAi flies.B9 + dUSP30
+**Figure 3.:** (A) Overlay of live mt-Keima emission at 458 (green) and 543 nm (red) excitation in indirect flight muscle from 4-week-old w1118 (w1118;; UAS-mt-Keima, mef-2-GAL4/+), control (Ctrl) RNAi (w1118; UAS-Ctrl RNAi/+; UAS-mt-Keima, mef-2-GAL4/+), PINK1B9 (PINK1B9/+;; UAS-mt-Keima, mef-2-GAL4/+) and parkin1 RNAi (w1118; UAS-parkin1 RNAi/+; UAS-mt-Keima, mef-2-GAL4/+) flies.
+(B) High (543/458) ratio area/total mitochondrial area was quantified as an index of mitophagy in 1-, 3- and 4-week-old flies (n = 3–6 flies per condition).
+In each fly, 7 random 2500 μm2 fields were analyzed. *p=0.02 compared with 4-week-old parkin1 RNAi and PINK1B9 flies. # p=0.03 compared with 3-week-old parkin1 RNAi and PINK1B9 flies.
+(C) Overlay of live mt-Keima emission at 458 (green) and 543 nm (red) excitation in indirect flight muscle from 4-week-old Ctrl RNAi (w1118; UAS-Ctrl RNAi/+; UAS-mt-Keima, mef-2-GAL4/+), dUSP15 RNAi (w1118;; UAS-mt-Keima, mef-2-GAL4/UAS-CG8334 RNAi), dUSP30 RNAi (w1118; UAS-CG3016 RNAi/+; UAS-mt-Keima, mef-2-GAL4/+), parkin1 +Ctrl RNAi (w1118; UAS-parkin1 RNAi/UAS-Ctrl RNAi; UAS-mt-Keima, mef-2-GAL4/+), parkin1 +dUSP15 RNAi (w1118; UAS-parkin1 RNAi/+; UAS-mt-Keima, mef-2-GAL4/UAS-CG8334 RNAi), parkin1 +dUSP30 RNAi (w1118; UAS-parkin1 RNAi/UAS-CG3016 RNAi; UAS-mt-Keima, mef-2-GAL4/+), parkin2 +Ctrl RNAi (w1118; UAS-parkin2 RNAi/UAS-Ctrl RNAi; UAS-mt-Keima, mef-2-GAL4/+), parkin2 +dUSP15 RNAi (w1118; UAS-parkin2 RNAi/+; UAS-mt-Keima, mef-2-GAL4/UAS-CG8334 RNAi), parkin2 +dUSP30 RNAi (w1118; UAS-parkin2 RNAi/UAS-CG3016 RNAi; UAS-mt-Keima, mef-2-GAL4/+), PINK1B9B9Ctrl RNAi (PINK1B9/+; UAS-Ctrl RNAi/+; UAS-mt-Keima, mef-2-GAL4/+), PINK1B9 + dUSP15 RNAi (PINK1B9/+;; UAS-mt-Keima, mef-2-GAL4/UAS-CG8334 RNAi), and PINK1B9 + dUSP30 RNAi (PINK1B9/+; UAS-CG3016 RNAi/+; UAS-mt-Keima, mef-2-GAL4/+) flies.
+(D) High (543/458) ratio area/total mitochondrial area was quantified as an index of mitophagy (n = 3–4 flies per condition). *p<0.001 compared with Ctrl RNAi flies. # p<0.03 compared with parkin1 +dUSP15 RNAi flies. £ p<0.03 compared with PINK1B9 + dUSP15 RNAi flies.
+Scale bars, 10 µm.

 The DUBs USP15 and USP30 oppose parkin-mediated mitochondrial ubiquitination and mitophagy in cultured human cells.
 Interestingly, the yeast homologue of USP15 (Ubp12) deubiquitinates the MOM protein Fzo1, the yeast homologue of the mammalian parkin substrates mitofusin 1 and 2, pointing to a conserved role for USP15 in deubiquitination at the MOM (Anton et al., 2013; SimoesSimões et al., 2018).
 Knockdown of the Drosophila homologs of USP15 (CG8334, hereafter called dUSP15) and USP30 (CG3016, hereafter dUSP30) largely rescues the mitochondrial defects of parkin-deficient fly muscle in vivo (Bingol et al., 2014; Cornelissen et al., 2014).
 To assess the effects of dUSP15 and dUSP30 on PINK1/parkin-mediated mitophagy in vivo, we knocked down dUSP15 and dUSP30 in mt-Keima-expressing flies using RNAi.
 Levels of dUSP15 mRNA in dUSP15 RNAi lines were 57.6 ± 2.5% of control levels (n = 6), and dUSP30 mRNA levels in dUSP30 RNAi lines were 16.4 ± 5.8% of controls (n = 6).
 Knockdown of dUSP15 and, to a lesser extent, dUSP30 rescued the mitophagy defect of two different parkin RNAi fly lines (Figure 3C,D).
 The mitophagy defect of PINK1B9 flies was partially rescued by dUSP15 knockdown, but unaffected by dUSP30 knockdown (Figure 3C,D).